-1. What is Philosophy?
+1. What is philosophy?

 Philosophy is unique in its methods and in its subject matter.
 Life confronts every thoughtful person with philosophical questions, and everyone is guided by philosophical assumptions, even if unconsciously.
 No human interest is alien to it.
-Philosophy pursues fundamental reality, standards of knowledge, and principles of conduct.
-Philosophical study develops the capacity to see the world from many perspectives, the ability to perceive relationships among various fields of study, it deepens our sense of the meaning and variety of human experience.
+Philosophy pursues fundamental reality, standards of knowledge and principles of conduct.
+Philosophical study develops the capacity to see the world from many perspectives, the ability to perceive relationships among various fields of study, and deepens our sense of the meaning and variety of human experience.
 It enhances problem-solving capacities, our ability to understand and express ideas, and our persuasive powers.

-2. What are the subfields of Philosophy?
+2. What are the sub-fields of philosophy?

-- Ethics takes up the meanings of our moral concepts--such as right action, obligation, justice, and virtue--and formulates principles to guide moral decisions, whether in private or public life.
-Ethics encompasses Social and Political Philosophy, Applied Philosophy (Business Ethics, Environmental Ethics, Medical Ethics, etc.), and Philosophy of law.
+- Ethics takes up the meanings of our moral concepts - such as right action, obligation, justice and virtue - and formulates principles to guide moral decisions, whether in private or public life.
+Ethics encompasses Social and Political Philosophy, Applied Philosophy (Business Ethics, Environmental Ethics, Medical Ethics, etc.), and Philosophy of Law.

 - Metaphysics seeks an understanding of what sorts of things are real.
-Are there mental, physical, and abstract things.
+Are there mental, physical and abstract things?
 Is there just the physical or just the spiritual?
 What is a person?
-Philosophy of Mind and Philosophy of religion are important subfields of Metaphysics.
+Philosophy of Mind and Philosophy of Religion are important subfields of metaphysics.

 - Epistemology concerns the nature and scope of knowledge.
 What is the nature of truth?
 What sorts of things can be known?
 What does it mean to know oneself?
 Philosophy of Science is a branch of Epistemology.

 - The History of Philosophy studies major philosophers, significant periods in the development of philosophy, philosophy in individual nations, important philosophical movements, and the relations between philosophy and the wider culture.